 Thinking about installing a fire pit in your backyard?
 Below are guidelines to ensure your fire pit is up to code, and more importantly, safe for you and your family.

-*Always adhere to the City of Airdrie's Emergency Services Bylaw.
+*Always adhere to the City of Airdrie's Fire Services Bylaw.

 **Check the fire bans before burning.
 Using a fire pit during a fire ban can result in a fine of up to $2,500.